 At the 2004 Annual General Meeting, the Parent Body passed a motion to build a multi-purpose hall which was completed shortly thereafter.
 As the school continued to expand, another major building project was undertaken in 2009 with the creation of a new four storey building housing classrooms, a new school library and a staffroom.
 The school’s commitment to new technology was further reinforced at this time with the instalation of interactive whiteboards in every classroom.
 The school was also one of the first schools in the region to see the value of I-Pads to support the delivery of the curriculum and these are now successfully used by students and staff throughout the school.

 2010 also saw the opening of the new KIS playgroup, ‘First Steps @ KIS‘ offering what has quickly become a hugely popular pre-school programme for children aged between 18 months and three years.

 Kinabalu International School is still owned and managed by the parent body and as such there remains an on-going commitment to be innovative and sensitive to the changing needs of the whole school community.
-Accordingly, with an ever-increasing demand from parents for a post-16 education option at the school, the Board of Management took the historic decision to begin a new A Level programme in September 2012.
+Accordingly, with an ever-increasing demand from parents for a post-16 education option at the school, the Board of Governors took the historic decision to begin a new A Level programme in September 2012.
 This exciting new initiative heralded a new era of academic success at the school and our graduates have progressed to university courses around the world.